ARMmbed/mbed-os-5-docs/docs/reference/runtime/Memory.md

 - Static:
     - Vector table (read and write).
-    - Crash data RAM. (see [the error handling documentation](error-handling.html) for more information on this region)
+    - Crash data RAM.
+(Please see [the error handling documentation](error-handling.html) for more information on this region.)
     - Global data.
     - Static data.
     - Stacks for default threads (main, timer, idle and scheduler/ISR).